 - allows customer to pay via PayPal without leaving your site;

-- saves customer details for future purchases and allows to checkout without re-entering their details.
+- saves customer details for future purchases and allows to checkout without re-entering their details, a benefit when managing customer groups.

 At the time, Braintree improved its integration with Magento 2.1 and added the support, called ‘Hosted Fields’.
 This technology helps to collect securely all sensitive payment information in checkout and provides you with full control of layout and check out styles.
 By the way, these ‘hosted fields’ are invisible to customer and exist insensibly within your HTML.